 Aimee Smith says

 Hazelnuts are some of my favorites!
-I never even thought of planting my own, silly me, I would love to have one.
+I never even thought of planting my own American hazelnut tree before you mentioned it.
+I would love to have one.

 Daisy says